Abhay397146/Connectly_chat_app/README.md

 Connectly is a web-app that allows you to engage in text messaging, group messaging, and image sharing with your friends and colleagues in real-time.
 The app consists of a frontend built with React.js, a WebSocket server using Socket.io and Node.js, and an API created with Node.js, MongoDB, and Express.js.

-## Live Website

-To see the app in action, check out the live demo [here](https://chat-app-flame-three.vercel.app/).

-The API and Socket Server are deployed on Render.
-The Frontend is deployed on Vercel.

 ## Features

 - Real-time text messaging: Instantly send and receive text messages in real-time with other users.